rdsavoldelli/PMR-and_AI-by-RicardoMD/README.md

 # PMR and AI by RicardoMD

 Welcome to my public repository on **Artificial Intelligence in Physical Medicine and Rehabilitation (PMR)**.
-I'm **Ricardo [Last Name]**, a physiatrist and researcher in digital health.
+I'm **Ricardo Diaz Savoldelli**, a physiatrist and researcher in digital health.
 Here I share curated content, tutorials, and case studies on how AI is transforming clinical care — especially in neurorehabilitation, conversational agents, and patient education.

 ---